 - An understanding of how to keep ourselves safe while performing our duties.

 At One Beyond, we now have a diverse, 11-person MHFA team.
-Emma Jeyarajah, one of our software developers, has recently qualified as a MHFA, and explains why she took the decision to become one.
-“I wanted to become a MHFA to help others that are going through a difficult time and raise awareness that mental health is something that everyone has and needs to protect.”
+Emma Jeyarajah, one of our software developers, has recently qualified as an MHFA and explains why she took the decision to become one.
+“I wanted to become an MHFA to help others that are going through a difficult time and raise awareness that mental health is something that everyone has and needs to protect.”